 Could the publishers reject my output because I have retained my rights?

 UK institutions who have IRRP have reported some instances of articles being rejected, but it is not widespread.
 In this situation authors have identified an alternative journal for their work.
 Sheffield Hallam advises their authors that it is extremely unlikely.
 We cannot be sure about the exact response each publisher will give and any push back an author gets at submission would need to be looked at with the help of the Library Research Support Team on a case-by-case basis.
 Cambridge University has shared their experiences in a blog post based on their trial, where only two papers were rejected because of RRS.
 They have noted that in some instances, publishers have requested authors remove statements from a paper because they feel their open access publishing agreement already provides that freedom.
 They still advise authors to include the statement.
+However, if you do decide to remove the statement from a manuscript, this does not affect the institution’s right to make it publicly available.

 A great summary of rights retention: Rights Retention: A Primer – from UKRN